-Following the theory of biosociation from Arthur Koestler’s which is the process of combining two unrelated ideas to create something new (Koestler, 1967).
+Following the theory of biosociation from Arthur Koestler’s which is the process of combining two unrelated ideas to create something new.
 The creation of the mule by combining a male donkey and female horse follows this model of biosociation.
 The end result was the mule that had harder hooves to make it better suited to cover rocky terrain, they are easier to train, and they can cover fifty miles in a day with only needing four hours of sleep per night.
 While they are not a horse and not a donkey, they are something unique.
-Scaffolding ideas is wonderfull at creating incremental improvements to an already existing idea, but the heart of innovation is the disruptive nature of creating something that no one has thought of and thus gives a competitive advantage.
+Scaffolding ideas is wonderful at creating incremental improvements to an already existing idea, but the heart of innovation is the disruptive nature of creating something that no one has thought of and thus gives a competitive advantage.

 The most successful innovation companies are ones where everybody is involved in research and development.
 These organizations don’t segregate between creative and noncreative positions but have the expectation that everyone’s’ insights are valuable.
 This drives a creative culture and builds capacity for making connections across departmental lines.
-Proctor & Gamble routinely apply this methodology and have been leaders in a field of conglomerates as exampled by their pairing paper products, bleach, and glue departments together to create the consumer Crest Whitestrips (Lafley, 2008).
+Proctor & Gamble routinely apply this methodology and have been leaders in a field of conglomerates as exampled by their pairing paper products, bleach, and glue departments together to create the consumer Crest Whitestrips.

 Pei executed a unique style of modernism where he rejected traditional architecture and he chose to blend style with design prowess.
-This led to his controversy and coming under fire for the pyramid he designed for the Louvre Museum update.
+However, this led to his controversy and coming under fire for the pyramid he designed for the Louvre Museum update.
 He was cited for defacing the famed museum and creating a blight spot on all of Paris.
 Later the city came to see the brilliance of Pei’s redesigned courtyard which was influenced by the geometric works of the French architect Le Notre.
 His attempt to make his addition classically French was later recognized where the building has now viewed an icon of Paris (Goldberger, 2019).
-Pei may have been the real-life embodiment of “The Fountainheads” Howard Roark, who fought to create anew instead of them relying on the safety of the past and where his goal was to blend two unrelated objects of the building and the location into one.
+Pei may have been the real-life embodiment of “The Fountainheads” Howard Roark, who fought to create anew instead of relying on the safety of the past and where his goal was to blend two unrelated objects of the building and the location into one.

 Passariello, C. (2017, July 26).
 How Jony Ive Masterminded Apple’s New Headquarters.
 Retrieved from WSJ The Magazine: https://www.wsj.com/articles/how-jony-ive-masterminded-apples-new-headquarters-1501063201